Ripley Federal Savings Bank was incorporated in 1895. It was originally started in 1889 as The Ripley Building & Loan Association.

 Ripley Federal is proud to provide many varied products and services to the community, including, checking and savings accounts, IRA/Retirement accounts, safe deposit box rentals, loan products, credit cards, ATM banking at three locations, a YesBanking Info-Line available 24 hrs. a day and on-line and mobile banking.

-The banking industry is constantly changing and economic conditions are at times turbulent, but Ripley Federal Savings Bank is still here as a small community bank continuing to grow and expand our products and services – all under the original Ripley Federal name.
-No mergers, no name changes, after more than 115 years of serving our friends and neighbors, we’re still here.
-With a total of 16 dedicated full-time and 1 part time employees, many of whom have double digit years of service, Ripley Federal takes great pride in delivering the kind of personal service not always available in larger institutions.
-Staff members at the main office in Ripley consist of Betsy L. Pasley, Secretary/Chief Operations Officer; Karen H. White, Treasurer/Chief Financial Officer; Michael S. Mussinan, VP Compliance; Loan Officers, Linda Beckelhimer and Lisa Garrison; Loan Operations Manager, Debbie Edmisten; Sarah Hardyman, Assistant Financial Officer; Head Teller, Brenda Barbour; Clerks/Tellers, Joanna Dugan, Kathryn Gilligan, Amy Gagen, and Administrative Assistant/Receptionist, Margie Sims.
-The Georgetown branch is staffed by Beth Staggs, Branch Manager/Loan Officer; Head Teller, Amiee Havens; and Clerks/Tellers Julie Bolender Sturm, Terry Graham and Sharon Bishop.
+The banking industry is constantly changing and economic conditions are at times turbulent, but Ripley Federal Savings Bank is still a small community bank continuing to grow and expand our products and services – after more than 115 years of serving our friends and neighbors, we’re still here.
+With a total of 17 dedicated full-time and 1 part time employees, many of whom have double digit years of service, Ripley Federal takes great pride in delivering the kind of personal service not always available in larger institutions.
+Staff members at the main office in Ripley consist of Betsy L. Pasley, Secretary/Chief Operations Officer; Karen H. White, Treasurer/Chief Financial Officer; Michael S. Mussinan, Interim CEO/VP Compliance; Loan Officers, Linda Beckelhimer and Lisa Garrison; Loan Operations Manager, Debbie Edmisten; Loan Processor, Margaret Taylor; Sarah Hardyman, Assistant Financial Officer; Head Teller, Brenda Barbour; Clerks/Tellers, Joanna Dugan, Kathryn Gilligan, Amy Gagen, and Administrative Assistant/Receptionist, Margie Sims.
+The Georgetown branch is staffed by Beth Staggs, Branch Manager/Loan Officer; Head Teller, Amiee Havens; and Clerks/Tellers Julie Bolender Sturm, Savannah Newman and Sharon Bishop.
 Our staff cares about our customers and our community.
 We take the time to treat you as a valued customer and not just a number.

 Ripley Federal Board of Directors are William R. Geschwind, who is Chairman of the Board, John P. Cropper, David E. Poole, Kenneth D. Morrison, Danny R. Grooms.